GateNLP/Tweet-Network-GEXF-Generator/README.md

 --edgeWeight n: removes any edges with a weight less than or equal to n
         --trim: trim the graph to only keep the biggest connected network

-       --twint: assumes the data is in Twint format not native Twitter style
+       --twint: the data is in Twint JSON format not native Twitter style
-       --tweep: assumes the data is in Tweep format not native Twitter style
+       --tweep: the data is in Tweep JSON format not native Twitter style

 ```